 I was very fortunate to have had a chance to study with Gill during the time he was based in London.
 He has been one of the most innovative and courageous pioneers of Transformative Hypnotherapy and opened some long locked doors deep in my unconscious."

-Over the years Anna has been gradually evolving a style of yoga therapy, which combines yoga with hypnotherapy and also bodywork, when appropriate.
+Over the years Anna has been gradually evolving a style of yoga therapy, which combines yoga with hypnotherapy.

 " I have learned that working with the mind, which the ancient yogis knew all about, is by far the most powerful tool for healing and for achieving whatever we want in our lives.
 The combination of mind techniques with the physical experience of yoga asanas, breathing and relaxation is what helps anchor the transformation deeply in the body-mind.
 This also empowers the client with the tools to support and continue the practice on their own and enormously increases the lasting effectiveness of the process.